daveads/daveads.github.io.old/_posts/2022-05-31-programming-language-resources.md

 ### SystemV ABI

-This is mostly a reminder for myself because I can never remember the order of registers.
-Sourced from the [AMD64 ABI Draft 1.0](https://raw.githubusercontent.com/wiki/hjl-tools/x86-psABI/x86-64-psABI-1.0.pdf) (PDF).

 This is a sort of grab-bag for helpful or interesting tools for programming language implementation.

 *   [Blinkenlights](https://justine.lol/blinkenlights/index.html), a visual x86-64 emulator
 *   [Cosmopolitan libc](https://justine.lol/cosmopolitan/index.html)
 *   [Cosmopolitan ftrace](https://justine.lol/ftrace/)

-(wow, this is turning into a Justine Section)

 Game Boy Emulators
 ------------------